Considering coaching?

 (3) Process is about being with the full range of your emotions along the way to build your capacity for resilience.

-Positive Intelligence is a coaching modality created by Shirzad Chamine, the chairman of CTI (the most prestigious coaching school in the world) and a professor at Stanford and Yale business schools.
+Positive Intelligence is a coaching modality created by Shirzad Chamine, the chairman of the most prestigious coaching school in the world, a NY Times bestselling author, and a lecturer at Stanford and Yale business schools.

-My Experience: Some of the organizations I've worked with in my career
+My Experience: Some of the groups I've worked with in my career

 - Naughty Dog (Sony's acclaimed game design studio)